arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/19-outage-part3.md

 ![Slack](./assets/slack3.png)

+## Your mission

-## Your mission: deploy a fix to the issue in the `discount-service` and reduce the latency to an healthy level
+deploy a fix to the issue in the `discount-service` and reduce the latency to an healthy level.

 Can you interpret the pattern in the flame graph to classify the type of problem with the database query?